 Music Scholarships are awarded on merit, without reference to family income.
 Fee remissions may be awarded to deserving candidates.
 The maximum level is 50%, although such a large fee remission is rare.
-On occasion the school may award Honorary Scholarships without fee remissions but with free tuition on one instrument up to the termly value of the amount charged by our visiting teachers (£335 per term for 2023/2024).
+On occasion the school may award Honorary Scholarships without fee remissions but with free tuition on one instrument up to the termly value of the amount charged by our visiting teachers (£350 per term for 2024/2025).
 This can be an instrument studied either with a teacher outside school or at school and payments will be made directly to individual teachers.

-The Music Scholarship Application Form, together with a musical reference (to be submitted on the candidate's behalf from one of her music teachers or from someone else suitably qualified to comment on her musical ability), should be submitted online by Friday 13th October 2023.
-Auditions will take place on Tuesday 21st and Wednesday 22nd November 2023.
+The Music Scholarship Application Form, together with a musical reference (to be submitted on the candidate's behalf from one of her music teachers or from someone else suitably qualified to comment on her musical ability), should be submitted online by the 16+ application deadline.
+Auditions will take place in November.